kontent-ai/kontent-ai-migration-toolkit/README.md

 developer friendly abstraction layer.

 > [!TIP]
-> This library uses intermediate `json` and `csv` formats (`csv` being experimental) to `export` from a Kontent.ai
+> This library aim to streamline the migration to / from Kontent.ai environment by providing a simple to use abstraction
-> environment and `import` to another.
-This can be done via CLI or via code.
-This library takes care of preparing
-> content items, language variants, moving items through workflow, publishing, archiving, downloading binary data,
+> layer and simplifies management of content items, language variants, moving items through workflow, publishing,
-> uploading assets, id-codename translation and more.
+> archiving, downloading binary data, uploading assets, `id` to `codename` translation and more.

 This library can only be used in `node.js`.
 Use in Browsers is not supported.